-1. First ensure that your server is no longer open
+1. First ensure that your server is not configured as open relay.
+Make sure

-3. Finally, go to the web sites of each Blacklist provider and use their web site to submit your site for testing.
+4. Finally, go to the web sites of each Blacklist provider and use their web site to submit your site for removal, if possible.

 How to configure DNS blacklisting: Article ME020162Blacklisting mechanisms:: Article ME020084